 New technologies such as online ordering, digital receipts, third-party delivery apps and mobile payments are transforming the restaurant industry.
 Although restaurant executives are adopting these new technologies to enhance customer experience and improve operational efficiency, they’re also increasing their vulnerability to cyber-attacks.
 Recent breaches reported by Sonic, Applebee’s, Chipotle and other popular chains show how restaurants have become just as vulnerable as any other business.
 Small businesses are as equally exposed to cyber attacks as global corporations and are less likely to recover from a breach if they do not have adequate risk controls in place.
 The National Restaurant Association has responded to this growing concern with a timely guide titled “Cybersecurity 201: The Next Step”.
 Here are several key takeaways that will help you control cyber risks at your restaurant.

-Top 11 Ways to Control Cyber Risk at Your Restaurant
+Top 11 Ways to Manage Cyber Risks at Your Restaurant

 1. Map out how data and information flow internally and externally.